jjvanzon/JJs-Reference-Architecture/patterns.md

 A `Visitor` class can have a set of `Visit` methods, e.g. `VisitOrder`, `VisitProduct`, typically one for every `type`, possibly also one for each `collection`.

 A base `Visitor` might simply follow the whole recursive structure, and has a `Visit` method for each node in the structure.
-All `Visit` methods are `protected virtual` and usually return `void`. `Public` methods might only expose the *entry points* in the recursion.

 Derived `Visitors` can `override` any `Visit` method that they need.
 If you only want to process `objects` of a specific `type`, you only override the `Visit` method for that specific `type`.
 You can optimize performance by overriding `Visit` methods that would enter a part of the recursive structure that you do not use.

-Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the `Visit` methods.
-This is because the result usually does not have a 1-to-1 mapping with the source structure.

 By creating a base `Visitor` and multiple specialized `Visitors`, you can create short and powerful code for processing recursive structures.
 A coding error is easily made, and can break calculations easily.
 However, it is the best and fastest choice for complicated calculations that involve complex recursive structures.

-The classic `Visitor` pattern has a bit of a design flaw in it in my opinion.The classic `Visitor` requires that `classes` *used by* the `Visitor` have to be *adapted*. `Accept` methods would be added to them.
-I think thisis adapting the wrong `classes`.
-My advice would be to use it and leave out these `Accept`.

-A good example of a `Visitor` class is [`.NET's`](api.md#dotnet) own `ExpressionVisitor`, however the style of `Visitor` might be different from that in this [software architecture](index.md).
+A good example of a `Visitor` class is [`.NET's`](api.md#dotnet) own `ExpressionVisitor`, however the style of `Visitor` might be different in this [software architecture](index.md).
 It can still be called a `Visitor` if it operates by slightly different rules.

-`< TODO: Make a good text out of this, covering handling polymorphism in Visitors.
-Merge this with the main text: `
+#### Polymorphic Visitation

+`< TODO:`

 `- Document that a Visitor that handles polymorphism, should have a Polymorphic visitation that delegates to a concrete visitation, that delegates to a base visitation, and you need all those methods delegating in the right order, for the visitation to happen in the correct order.`

 `- Visitor pattern: mention that you always need to call polymorphic, otherwise you might not get all the objects when you override the polymorphic. >`

+`< TODO: Describe this: Patterns, Visitor: Figure out a good way to prevent calling those Polymorphic visit methods if not required. >`

+#### 'Accept' Methods

+The classic `Visitor` pattern has a bit of a design flaw in it in my opinion.
+It requires that `classes` *used by* the `Visitor` have to be *adapted*. `Accept` methods would be added to them.
+I think this is adapting the wrong `classes`.
+My advice would be not to use it, and leave out these `Accept` methods.

+#### Code Example

+This code example demonstrates a specific style preference for `Visitors` in this [software architecture](index.md) and gives an impression how visitor code might be structured.

+All `Visit` methods are `protected virtual` and usually return `void`. `Public` methods might only expose the *entry points* in the recursion.

+Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the `Visit` methods.
+This is because the result usually does not have a 1-to-1 mapping with the source structure.

 `< TODO: Code example. >`

-`< TODO: Describe this: Patterns, Visitor: Figure out a good way to prevent calling those Polymorphic visit methods if not required. >`

 ### Resource Strings